thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Azure Functions:** Microsoft’s serverless computing service that runs event-driven code on demand
 * **AWS Lambda:** a serverless computing service by Amazon that runs code automatically in response to events
 * **Postman:** an API development and testing platform used to design, test, document, and monitor APIs
+* **Puppeteer:** Node.js library that automates and controls web browsers for testing, scraping, and web interaction tasks
+* **Beautiful Soup:** Python library used for parsing and extracting data from HTML and XML web pages
+* **Selenium:** browser automation framework used for web application testing and automated interaction with web pages
+* **Scrapy:** Python framework for building scalable web scraping and web crawling applications
 * **Firebase**: Google’s backend-as-a-service (BaaS) with authentication, databases, hosting, analytics, and cloud functions

 ## Database